 Swaddling has been proven by many experts in the industry to help babies sleep soundly, which in turn means you can have a greater night’s sleep.
 There are many different ways to swaddle a baby from using muslins to blankets to carefully crafted swaddle bags.
 Swaddling isn’t just about sleep as there are many other benefits that mean you wouldn’t want to be without it.

 After 9months of being inside a cosy and protective tummy, entering the world is a confusing and often distressing transition for a baby.
 Whilst they’re trying to understand this new sensation and make sense of the world, they need constant comfort and reassurance, which often comes in the form of replicating the sense of being inside the womb.
 Swaddling does exactly this by keeping little one securely snuggled through the night, leaving them happy and content.

 2. Prevents crying

-Traditional forms of covering a baby at night time, such as using a blanket, can leave little one waking up uncovered and cold throughout the night, which often leads to prolonged periods of crying.
-Swaddling is a great technique to keep baby from waking up as it will help them to feel calm, giving you time to calm yourself at the end of a long day.
+Traditional forms of covering a baby at night time, such as using a blanket, can leave little one waking up uncovered and cold throughout the night, which can lead to prolonged periods of crying.
+Swaddling is a great technique to keep baby from waking up as it will help them to feel calm, giving you time to yourself at the end of a long day.